 The Financial Fraud and Public Corruption Unit includes securities and investor fraud, public corruption, bank fraud and embezzlement, mortgage fraud, tax fraud, health care fraud, bankruptcy fraud and Foreign Corrupt Practices Act violations.
-David E. Novick is the Chief of the Unit, and Michael S. McGarry is the Deputy Chief.
+David E. Novick is the Chief of the Unit and Christopher W. Schmeisser is the Deputy Chief.
 This Unit includes the Connecticut Public Corruption Task Force and the Connecticut Securities Fraud Task Force.